Product inhibition: Reactor design

 External loop reactor uses current created by air bubbles flowing through the reactor to create a flow that brings the reactor contents through an external loop.
 A separating membrane can be placed in the external loop to collect product, and reduce product inhibition.
 A downside to external loop reactors is they create additional shear stress.

 Submerged membrane bioreactors have the membrane contained within the main chamber of the bioreactor.

-Separative Bioreactor is a type of continuous reactor where the producing cells are mounted on a resin membrane as to not flow out of the reactor as substrate is passed over them.
+A separative bioreactor is a type of continuous reactor where the producing cells are mounted on a resin membrane as to not flow out of the reactor as substrate is passed over them.
 The continuous flow of the reactor takes the product downstream as it is produced.

 Other methods of mitigating product inhibition

 Integrated liquid-liquid extraction can be used to remove products that have a density that differs from the rest of the bioreactors contents.
 This is done by adding a solvent downstream of the bioreactor and letting the product separate out in a settling tank before the bioreactor effluent is moved to a secondary reactor or returned to its initial reactor to continue its cultivation.
 This process can be done in batch or continuous operation.

 Vacuum extraction can be used in fermentation to remove ethanol from a reactor.
 When the liquid in the vessel is placed in vacuum conditions the ethanol begins to evaporate because its more volatile than the rest of the reactor contents.
 This technique requires an acclimation period for the yeast in the reactor to adapt to the lower pressure environment.